 - High-speed Internet access

-- Complimetary parking
+- Complimetary limited on-site parking

 BEST WESTERN PLUS Roundhouse Suites